 Students, faculty, staff, and visitors to any University campus, facility, or event should immediately report health or safety concerns to the Chancellor or Branch Campus Director.
-If no one is available to meet you in person, please contact the main phone number for the local campus or email campussafety@ssu.edu.
+If no one is available to meet you in person, please contact the main phone number for the local campus, email campussafety@ssu.edu, or report an incident on the SSU website.